Harakat Hezbollah al-Nujaba

-Harakat Hezbollah al-Nujaba (Nujaba or HHN; حركة حزب الله النجباء), officially the 12th Brigade is a radical Iraqi Shi'ite paramilitary group that is especially active in Syria and Iraq.
-It was established in 2013 to support Bashar al- Assad in Syria against anti-regime rebels.
-The group is handled by the IRGC's Quds Force as part of an Iranian strategy to use sectarian Shi'ite forces in various countries to promote Iran's local and regional interests.
-It openly receives training, arms, and military advice from Iran.
-It is part of Iraq's Popular Mobilization Forces (PMF), a group of Shi’ite militias that are close to Iran along with the country's Armed Forces.
+Harakat Hezbollah al-Nujaba (The Nujaba Movement or HHN; حركة حزب الله النجباء), officially the 12th Brigade, is a radical Iraqi Shi'ite paramilitary group that is especially active in Iraq and formerly in Ba'athist Syria.
+It was established in 2013 by Akram al-Kaabi to support Bashar al-Assad in Syria against Islamist rebels.
+The group is supported by the IRGC's Quds Force, which provides the funding, weapons, and training of its members.

+The militia is also supported by the Lebanese Hezbollah and acts as part of the Axis of Resistance.
+It is a part of Iraq's Popular Mobilization Forces (PMF), a group of Shi’ite militias that are close to Iran, until 2020 when it joined the Islamic Resistance in Iraq.
+The Nujaba Movement adopts the ideology of the Islamic Revolution in Iran and regards Iran's supreme leader Ali Khamenei as its supreme leader.
+A January 2024 report in The Hill indicates that it is still part of the PMF.
+The group seeks to establish an Iran-aligned government in Iraq, expel U.S. and allied forces from the country, and advance Iranian interests throughout the Middle East.

+HHN militia fighters in Iraq are deployed mainly in southern Iraq and in the provinces of Baghdad, Salah ad Din, Diyala, and Nineveh.
+The militia fighters in Syria are deployed mainly in the provinces of Deir ez-Zor and Raqqa, where they have established positions, headquarters, training camps, and recruitment offices to recruit Syrian residents.

 HHN has a TV channel named Al-Nujaba TV, which is based in Baghdad, Iraq.

-In February 2019, the U.S. Secretary of State Mike Pompeo designated Harakat Hezbollah al-Nujaba (and all its aliases and component parts) and its leader Akram al-Kaabi Specially Designated Global Terrorists (SDGT).
+In March 2019, the U.S. secretary of state Mike Pompeo designated Harakat Hezbollah al-Nujaba (and all its aliases and component parts) and its leader Akram al-Kaabi Specially Designated Global Terrorists (SDGT).
+The sanctions prohibits business with the militia and its leader and freezes all property in their possession.